logux/docs/protocols/ws/spec.md

 ]
 ```

+Second position contains last added time used by receiver in previous connection (0 on first connection).

-Data object could contains any keys and values.
+Third position contains data object.
+This object could contains any keys and values.

+On `context` command server answer with same command `context` but with data: `{ updated: true }`.

 ## `debug`